Makr91/zoneweaver-api/docs/api/index.md

 ## Base URL

-The API is served from your ZoneWeaver API server:
+The API is served from your ZoneweaverAPI server:

 - **HTTPS (Recommended)**: `https://your-server:5001`
 - **HTTP**: `http://your-server:5000`

 ## OpenAPI Specification

-The ZoneWeaver API is fully documented using OpenAPI 3.0 specification.
+The ZoneweaverAPI is fully documented using OpenAPI 3.0 specification.

 ### Interactive Documentation